Quickest way to pass the driving test

 There are driving test centres all around the UK, and if you are prepared to be flexible with location, the opportunity is there for you to source different test centres to find the earliest test available.

-When you have booked a test date, you can try to get an earlier date by checking for a test cancellation.
-Remember you probably won’t be familiar with the test routes in that area.
+When you have booked a test date, you can try to get an earlier date by changing your driving test appointment sometimes called a driving test cancellation.

 6. Take the driving test